max-lv/flappy-bird/README.md

 ## Features

 - Best score saving
-- Inconsistent physics (oops, sometimes vblank is called more then it should)
+- Inconsistent physics (oops, sometimes vblank is called more than it should)

 ## Instructions